Tim1119/Tim1119/README.md

 # Ajani Timothy 🚀

-**Software Developer** | Problem Solver | Building Digital Experiences
+**Software Developer**

 ---

-I craft clean, scalable, and elegant software.
-I focus on **clarity, reliability, and maintainable code**.
+I build software that works.
+Clean code, no unnecessary complexity.
-I let my work speak for itself — simple, effective solutions that last.
+I like solving problems and shipping things that last.

 ---